 Magnesium is an essential mineral that plays a key role in maintaining many of the body’s functions including strong bones, steady heart rhythm, and nerve and muscle function.
 It also helps to regulate blood glucose levels.
-There are some studies being done to see if magnesium can help prevent and/or maintain diseases such as diabetes.
+Studies are being done to see if magnesium can help prevent diabetes and other diseases, or help control them.

 Common foods that contain magnesium: